-Martha Ann Barker was born Martha Ann Bullock in Wybunbury, Cheshire, England on the 19th May 1876, the daughter of John and Sarah Bullock.
+Martha Ann Bullock was born in Wybunbury, Cheshire, England on the 19th May 1876, the daughter of John and Sarah Bullock.
 She had a sister, Mary, and two brothers, William and Joseph.

 Cameronia, which had been requisitioned by the British Admiralty for service as a troop ship at the end of April.